Hermzy14/SocketProgramming/README.md

   - Can switch one channel down
 - With a display:
   - Show current channel of which the TV is connected to

+## TVRemoteHandler
+- This handles the TCP connection between TVRemote and SmartTV

+## Command
+- Abstract class for all commands sent to the socket
+- Also created a VersionCommand which extends Command and is a command for user to see version